 MACPO SUPERIOR SERVICE AWARD

-This award originates from nominations of the MACPO Executive Board to recognize an individual, group or agency which has provided superior service to advance the mission and goals of MACPO.
+This award originates from nominations of the MACPO Board of Directors to recognize an individual, group or agency which has provided superior service to advance the mission and goals of MACPO.
 It also provides an opportunity for committee chairs to nominate an individual committee member who has demonstrated strong leadership and exceptional service for MACPO.

 EVIDENCE BASED PRACTICES (EBP) TRAINER/COACH/PRACTITIONER AWARD